 “The average age of the artists is not so important,” says Philip Hans Frances, a math professor from the School of Economics of the Erasmus University Rotterdam.
 “Much more important is the relative age when they had a peak of creativity.”

-It is known that compositions built on the rule of “golden ratio” are the most pleasant for the human perception.
-Thus, the very life of a gifted artist is actually a perfect work of art.
+It is known that images created according to the rule of “golden ratio” are the most compelling for human perception.
+Thus, this interesting study shows that the very life of a gifted artist is actually a perfect work of art.
+This is probably the most unexpected secret of creative genius.